A Answers (4)

 Most of the damage from diseases caused by smoking will improve after quitting.
 Having a dental checkup to determine if you have any smoke-induced oral diseases will enable your dental health professional to assess your present state of dental health and provide treatment options.

-Mehmet Oz, MD, Cardiology, answeredTaste buds are sensitive little structures, but they are apparently resilient too.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredTaste buds are sensitive little structures, but they are apparently resilient too.
 Smokers who kick the habit often report a welcome change: food tastes better.
 Not only do your taste buds work better, but your sense of smell improves too.
 That's important, since the aroma of food contributes a lot to the pleasures of eating.

 If you smoke, you may not even be aware that your sense of taste has diminished.
 If you quit, plan on being pleasantly surprised as you rediscover what you've been missing.Helpful?
 1 person found this helpful.